t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 These requirements include time sensitivity, data volume, uplink cost, resiliency in the face of intermittent connectivity, privacy, and security, which cannot be addressed by today's centralized cloud computing.
 These requirements suggest a more flexible way to distribute computing (and storage) and to integrate it in the edge-cloud continuum.
 We will refer to this integration of edge computing and IoT as "IoT edge computing".
-Our draft describes uses cases, challenges, a proposed system model and derived functional components.
+Our draft describes background, uses cases, challenges, and presents system models and functional components.

 # Background

 ## Internet of Things (IoT)

-Since the term "Internet of Things" (IoT) was coined by Kevin Ashton in 1999 working on Radio-Frequency Identification (RFID) technology at the Auto-ID Center of the Massachusetts Institute of Technology (MIT) {{Ashton}}, the concept of IoT had been broadened to reflect the vision of connecting the physical world to the virtual world of computers using (wireless) sensor networks with any kind of technology with which the Things can send and receive information without human intervention.
+Since the term "Internet of Things" (IoT) was coined by Kevin Ashton in 1999 working on Radio-Frequency Identification (RFID) technology {{Ashton}}, the concept of IoT has evolved.
+It now reflects a vision of connecting the physical world to the virtual world of computers using (wireless) networks over which Things can send and receive information without human intervention.
-Recently, the term has become more literal by actually connecting Things to the Internet and converging on Internet and also Web technology.
+Recently, the term has become more literal by actually connecting Things to the Internet and converging on Internet and Web technology.

 Things are usually embedded systems of various kinds, such as home appliances, mobile equipment, wearable devices, etc.
 Things are widely distributed, but typically have limited storage and processing power, which raise concerns regarding reliability, performance, energy consumption, security, and privacy  {{Lin}}.
+This limited storage and processing power leads to complementing IoT with cloud computing.

 ## Cloud Computing

 Cloud computing has been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
 (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction".
-Cloud computing has been a predominant technology which has virtually unlimited capacity in terms of storage and processing power.
+Cloud computing has been for years a predominant technology that offers virtually unlimited capacity in terms of storage and processing power, at low cost.
-The availability of virtually unlimited storage and processing capabilities at low cost enabled the realization of a new computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.
+This offering enabled the realization of a new computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.
 Companies like Amazon, Google, Facebook, etc. widely adopted this paradigm for delivering services over the Internet, gaining both economical and technical benefits {{Botta}}.

-Now with IoT, we will reach the era of post-clouds where unprecedented volume and variety of data will be generated by things at edge/local networks and many applications will be deployed on the edge networks to consume these IoT data.
-Some of the applications may need very short response times, some may contain personal data, and others may generate vast amounts of data.
-Today's cloud-based service models are not suitable for these applications.
+IoT is heading towards a post cloud era, where unprecedented volume and variety of data is generated by things at edge/local networks and where applications deployed on the edge networks consume this data.
+Some of these applications may need very short response times, some may access personal data, while others may generate vast amounts of data.
+Today's cloud-based service models are not suitable for these applications, which can instead leverage edge computing.

-It is predicted that by 2019, 45% of the data created in IoT will be stored, processed, analyzed and acted close to, or at the edge of the network and about 50 billion devices will connect to the Internet by 2020 {{Evans}}.
-So, moving all data from edge/local networks to the cloud data center may not be an efficient way anymore to process vast amounts of data.

-In cloud computing, users traditionally only consumed IoT data through cloud services.
-Now, however, users are also producing IoT data with their mobile devices.
-This change requires even more functionality at edge/local networks {{Shi}}, to support mobile edge computing considerations.

 ## Edge Computing

-Edge computing, under certain aspects also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is, in close proximity to mobile devices, sensors, actuators, or machines, so that computing happens near data sources {{Mahadev}}, or closer (topologically, physically, in term of latency, etc.) to where decisions or interactions with the physical world are happening.
+Edge computing, in some settings also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is, in close proximity to mobile devices, sensors, actuators, or machines.
+Edge computing happens near data sources {{Mahadev}}, or closer (topologically, physically, in term of latency, etc.) to where decisions or interactions with the physical world are happening.
 It works on both downstream data on behalf of cloud services and upstream data on behalf of IoT services.
+The term fog computing usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and the cloud.

 An edge device is any computing or networking resource residing between data sources and cloud-based datacenters.
 In edge computing, end devices not only consume data, but also produce data.
 And at the network edge, devices not only request services and information from the cloud, but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.
-This does not preclude end devices from hosting computation themselves when possible, independently or as part of a distributed edge computing platform.
+This does not preclude end devices from hosting computation themselves when possible, independently or as part of a distributed edge computing platform (this is also referred to as Mist Computing).

+Several standards defining organization and industry forums have provided definitions of edge and fog computing:

-The definition of edge computing from ISO is a "form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network" {{ISO_TR}}.
-ETSI's definition of multi-access edge computing is a "system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users" {{ETSI_MEC_01}}.
+* ISO defines edge computing as a "form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network" {{ISO_TR}}.
+* ETSI defines multi-access edge computing as a "system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users" {{ETSI_MEC_01}}.

-The similar concept of fog computing from the Industrial Internet Consortium (formerly OpenFog) is "a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum" {{OpenFog}}.
+* The Industrial Internet Consortium (formerly OpenFog) defines fog computing as "a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum" {{OpenFog}}.
-The term fog computing usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and the cloud.

 Based on these definitions, we can summarize a general philosophy of edge computing as to distribute the required functions close to users and data, while the difference to classic local systems is the usage of management and orchestration features adopted from cloud computing.